5 MINUTE READ

 Culture is a set of observable behaviors that cross functional teams demonstrate while making decisions, solving problems and dealing with setbacks.

 Culture is a function of leadership.
-The power dynamics leaders use tell you all you need to know about a company's true culture.
+The way leaders influence across functions tell you all you need to know about a company's true culture.

 Leaders influence the cross functional behaviors at all levels of the organization.